Selective decay in fluids with advected quantities: MHD and Hall MHD: Selective decay on semidirect products

-When the first Casimir is used, the condition \eqref{asymptotic_state} is equivalent to a steady state condition, so both the energy dissipative and Casimir dissipative (with squared Casimir) converge to a steady state.
-If the second Casimir is used, then \eqref{asymptotic_state} reads $[a, \frac{\delta h}{\delta \mu }]=0$ and the critical point condition $\delta(h+C)=0$ requires $\frac{\delta h}{\delta \mu }=0$, so the corresponding energy-Casimir equilibrium is trivial.
-If only the momentum $\mu $ is modified, then only the first Casimir should be used since the second one yields no changes in the equation.
-When the first Casimir is used, the asymptotic solution verifies $[a, \frac{\delta h}{\delta \mu }]=0$, which implies that $a$ reaches a time independent state.
+Therefore, when the first Casimir is used, the condition \eqref{asymptotic_state} is equivalent to a steady state condition, so both the energy dissipative and Casimir dissipative (with squared Casimir) converge to a steady state.
+The corresponding critical point condition $\delta(h+C)=0$ reads $ \frac{\delta h}{\delta \mu }+a=0$, $ \frac{\delta h}{\delta a}+ \mu =0$.
+If the second Casimir is used, then \eqref{asymptotic_state} reads $[a, \frac{\delta h}{\delta \mu }]=0$ which implies that $a$ reaches a time independent state.
+In this case, any steady state of the unmodified equations verifies the condition \eqref{asymptotic_state}.
+The converse is not true in general, but it is true for the heavy top.